Offender Re-Entry Mentoring Program

 People on parole, former offenders and people in the community are encouraged to apply.

 Become a Re-Entry Mentor

-Becoming an active mentor is easy and the experience can be very rewarding.
-An application process and a few simple steps are required before being approved to mentor.
+Becoming an active mentor is easy.
+There is an application process and a few simple steps are required before being approved to mentor.

 Becoming a CDOC Re-Entry Mentor